JelteF/derive_more/doc/from.md

     NoFromImpl(i64),
 }

-// Or explicitly annotate the once you need
+// Or explicitly annotate the ones you need
 #[derive(From, PartialEq)]
 enum MyEnum2 {
     #[from]